 | Kabrita (goat’s milk) | Lanolin | Varies by market | No | Check label | Goat’s milk base is halal; verify emulsifiers |

 HiPP Organic is a German-manufactured formula sold widely in the UK.
-Its organic certification means it avoids synthetic pesticides and growth hormones, and its formulation — particularly for Stage 1 and Stage 2 — generally avoids E471.
-HiPP Organic is not halal certified, but its ingredient profile makes it an acceptable alternative to Kendamil for parents who want variety or who find Kendamil unavailable.
+Its organic certification means it avoids synthetic pesticides and growth hormones, and its formulation — particularly for Stage 1 and Stage 2 — avoids E471 in most stages.
+HiPP Organic is not halal certified, but its ingredient profile makes it an acceptable alternative for parents who want variety.
+See our full HiPP verdict for the brand-level assessment.

 Always check the current stage you are buying.
 Ingredients can vary between Stage 1 (first infant milk), Stage 2 (follow-on), and Stage 3 (growing up milk).